evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ## Drivetrain

-MG MG4 Electric Luxury has a rear-wheel drive system supported by one motor on the rear axle.
+MG MG4 Electric Long Range has a rear-wheel drive system supported by one motor on the rear axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 150 mm.